JoshuaCarter/Vanguard-40k/core-rules.md

 #### Split Fire

-When ***Selecting Targets*** for a ranged weapon without the ***Blast*** ability, if that weapon can make multiple attacks you can choose to allocate those attacks to multiple enemy models by following these steps:
+When ***Selecting Targets*** for a ranged weapon *without* the ***Blast*** ability, if that weapon can make multiple attacks you can choose to allocate those attacks to multiple enemy models by following these steps:

-1. Select the *primary target* model for this weapon.
+1. Select the initial target model for this weapon.
-1. Allocate the first attack to the *primary target*.
+1. Allocate the first attack to the initial target.
-1. Allocate each remaining attack to the *primary target*, or to any other enemy model that is:
+1. Allocate each remaining attack to the initial target, or to any other enemy model that is:
-    - Within 3" of the *primary target*; **AND**
+    - Within 3" of the intial target; **AND**
     - Within range of the shooter; **AND**
     - ***Visible*** to the shooter.